syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/exporting-with-templates.md

 ## Exporting with caption template

-PDF export allows exporting Grid with caption template to a PDF document.
+The PDF export feature enables exporting of Grid with a caption template to an PDF document.

-In the below sample, the customized caption text is exported to PDF by using [captionText](../../api/grid/exportGroupCaptionEventArgs/#captiontext) property in the [exportGroupCaption](../../api/grid/#exportgroupcaption) event.
+In the following sample, the customized caption text is exported to PDF using [captionText](../../api/grid/exportGroupCaptionEventArgs/#captiontext) property in the [exportGroupCaption](../../api/grid/#exportgroupcaption) event.

 {% if page.publishingplatform == "typescript" %}